rorybunker/ma-stat-dsm/README.md

 The Multi-agent Stat-DSM (MA-Stat-DSM) method is demonstrated on tracking data from NBA basketball to determine sub-matrices, comprised of player (and/or ball) sub-trajectories each of the same length from a matrix representing one play, which discriminate between effective and ineffective plays.

-## Dataset
-The input NBA dataset, dataset_as_a_file_600_games.pkl was generated based on "for Stat-DSM preprocessing" in https://github.com/keisuke198619/team_representation, which was, in turn, sourced from data from https://github.com/rajshah4/BasketballData

 ## Environment
 Create the environment using the environment.yml file.